jareddantis/unbrick_8960/README.md

 ## How do I use it?

-1. Connect device to USB port on a Linux PC.
+1. Connect device to a USB port on a Linux PC.
 2. Run `sudo ./unbrick.sh` in a terminal.
-Make sure it is executable.
+Make sure it is executable (`chmod +x ./unbrick.sh`).
 3. Follow on screen instructions.

 ## What does it do?